DanielTsiang/CS50ai/project4/nim/README.md

 In particular, Q-learning will be used for this project.
 In Q-learning, we try to learn a reward value (a number) for every ```(state, action)``` pair.
 An action that loses the game will have a reward of -1, an action that results in the other player losing the game will have a reward of 1, and an action that results in the game continuing has an immediate reward of 0, but will also have some future reward.

-A “state” of the Nim game is just the current size of all of the piles.
+A “state” of the Nim game is just the current size of all the piles.
 A state, for example, might be ```[1, 1, 3, 5]```, representing the state with 1 object in pile 0, 1 object in pile 1, 3 objects in pile 2, and 5 objects in pile 3.

 An “action” in the Nim game will be a pair of integers ```(i, j)```, representing the action of taking ```j``` objects from pile ```i```.
 So the action ```(3, 5)``` represents the action “from pile 3, take away 5 objects.”
 Applying that action to the state ```[1, 1, 3, 5]``` would result in the new state ```[1, 1, 3, 0]``` (the same state, but with pile 3 now empty).